kboroz/Causal_Inference_and_ML/Week07 Project Session/README.md

 ## **MANDATORY**: You need to have your GitHub repository ready

-  -CHOOSE YOUR PROJECT TITLE !!!
+  -!!!
+CHOOSE YOUR PROJECT TITLE !!!

   -Literature review: add some papers, books, or similar sources